Meet the Team

 Email: vavery@hcde-texas.org

 Vida L. Avery, Ph.
-D. is the manager for the Center for Grants Development and has brought in over $72 million for HCDE programs and nonprofit organizations in the Houston/Harris County area.
-Her professional career spans over 25 years in the educational field, having been a middle school teacher, a program officer at a foundation, and a grant writer.
+D. is the manager for the Center for Grants Development and has brought in over $79 million for HCDE programs and nonprofit organizations in the Houston/Harris County area.
+Her professional career spans 30 years in the educational field, having been a middle school teacher, a program officer at a foundation, and a grant writer.
 She is also an adjunct professor at Rice University.

 Dr. Avery was the 2021 recipient of the M. Anne Murphy Award for Professional Advancement from the Association of Fundraising Professionals-Greater Houston Chapter (AFP-GHC) and is an award-winning author for her book, Philanthropy in Black Higher Education: A Fateful Hour Creating the Atlanta University System.
-She is a member of the Southeast Texas Chapter of the Grant Professional Association and AFP-GHC, where she has held numerous leadership positions.
+She is a member of the Southeast Texas Chapter of the Grant Professional Association and AFP-GHC, where she served on the board for 10 years and chaired several committees.

 She has a Ph.
-D. in educational policy studies with a major in higher education and a research concentration in philanthropy from Georgia State University, an M. Ed., and Ed.
-S. in middle school education from Brenau University and a B. A. in economics with a concentration in business administration from Spelman College.
+D. in educational policy studies with a major in higher education and a research concentration in philanthropy from Georgia State University, an Ed.
+S. and M. Ed. in middle school education from Brenau University and a B. A. in economics with a concentration in business administration from Spelman College.

 Phone: